 Why Bother Using Candlesticks?

 A clear idea of the balance between the bulls and bears can be figured out.
-Also, the opening and closing price of each session is an extra bonus.
+Also, each session’s opening and closing price is an extra bonus.

 While you learn about candlesticks, it is also essential to learn about the major forex chart patterns and master them.